ulaura/Bamazon/README.md

 ((Show stock quantity update message.))

 From here, the app will prompt you again if you would like to make another purchase or not.
-Type `y` for "yes" or `N` for "no" and hit enter.
+Type `y` for "yes" or `n` for "no" and hit enter.

 Selecting yes will restart the prompts from above asking what product you would like and how many.
 Selecting no will give you a goodbye message and end the program.

 ((Show goodbye message)).

 ## Behind the Scenes
 The app is pulling all data on the products from the MySQL database "bamazon."
+The database contains one table called "products."

 ((Show screenshot of database/table))